RuxTsuki/react-nucleus/README.md

 # Nucleus app made it with react

-This project was created just for practice my skills of css and design, the main idea is to add more interesing ideas of design to practice css and animations.
+This project was created just for practice my skills of css and design, the main idea is to add more interesing features and improve also my skill of design.

 ## Available Scripts